 Canada taxes its residents on their worldwide income.
 If you are not a resident of Canada, you will pay taxes on your Canadian-sourced income.
-Rental income from property in Canada is a Canadian Sourced Income.

 Rental Income Taxation for Residents of Canada